Currently the new backup system is BETA only.

 Once you have API keys configured, you will be able to select your provider from the “Select Remote Storage Provider” dropdown.

-Choose your provider and click the “Add Remote Storage” button.
+Choose your provider, choose the specific API key you wish to use, and click the “Add Remote Storage” button.

 This will immediately create a remote backup of your website.